 With the growth of data analytics in football along with the growth of the sports industry as a whole, becoming a football analyst is a very lucrative career opportunity today.
 If you plan on pursuing a career in the sports industry and your field of interest is analytics, then this is the career for you.
 For a sports fan to be able to have a job in the sports industry is the next best option to actually playing sports professionally.

-In conclusion, these are the 3 most important aspects you should know about football analytics.
-Understanding how data analytics in football works, why it is such an integral part of the football industry and how to have a career as a football analyst can be extremely helpful if you are planning on pursuing a career as a football analyst.
+We now know the 5 most important uses of football analytics.
+We are also aware of understanding how data analytics in football works, why it is such an integral part of the football industry and how having a career as a football analyst can be extremely helpful if you are planning on pursuing a career in the field of sports.

-If you have doubts about a career as a football analyst then we at Mad About Sports have the best resources to help you on your journey to pursuing a career in football analytics.
+If you have doubts related to a career as a football analyst then we at Mad About Sports have the best resources to help you on your journey.
 While this article provides information about football analytics the people that can provide better perspective are expert football analysts.
-At Mad About Sports, we have our very own expert football analyst, Mr Sushant Rao who can give you the best advice.
-To know more about the workshop click on the link below.
+At Mad About Sports, we have our very own expert football analyst, Mr. Sushant Rao who can give you the best advice.
+To know more click on the link below.

 Author : Aniruddh S Kumar